 Please note: Not all of these exercises will be suitable for everyone.
 Check with your healthcare professional first.

 Make sure you are keeping your to leg IN LINE with your body.
 It’s easier for you to allow your leg to come forward as you do this exercise, which makes it super-easy… But you’ll be work the WRONG muscles!

-I would recommend continuing this exercise until you get a “deep working ache” in your hip, then having a 1 minute rest, then repeating that 3 times over EVERY DAY if you can!
+I recommend most people continue this exercise until they get a “deep working ache” in the hip, then having a 1 minute rest, then repeating that 3 times daily.